louisameline/observe_evented/README.md

 // A property "vegetable" was created, its value is "pea"
 ```

-As you can see, Observe_evented sends events as if the array went directly from its original state to its final one, that is to say :
+As you can see, Observe_evented sends events as if the object went directly from its original state to its final one, that is to say :
 from `{ fruit: 'apple' }` to `{ fruit: 'cherry', vegetable: 'pea' }`

 No events were sent for the intermediary states of `basket.fruit` and `basket.vegetable`.
 Since `basket.meat` does exist before the modifications nor after, no events are sent about that either.